 - Alignment with and advocacy from a potential advisor.
 Prospective students should reach out directly to faculty with relevant research interests to ensure that the faculty member is actively recruiting students and that a relevant research project can be identified.

-- Scholarly potential (research, technical, oral communication, and written communication skills, acquired both from academic and non-academic settings), as documented by recommendation letters and personal statement.
+- Scholarly potential (research, technical, oral communication, and written communication skills, acquired both from academic and non-academic settings).

-- Potential to capitalize on their unique experiences, perspectives or talents to contribute to the scholarly community at UNH, as documented by recommendation letters and their personal statement.
+- Potential to capitalize on their unique experiences, perspectives or talents to contribute to the scholarly community at UNH.

 Earth Sciences: Geology (M.S.)

 The demand for skilled geoscientists is expected to grow rapidly in coming years.
 This degree allows you to specialize in geochemical systems and will prepare you to meet the public and private sector demand for knowledgeable and analytical professionals with strong scientific communication skills.

 Credit Hours: 30-34 | Courses: 9-10 | Program Length: 2 years